Syllabus for Math 214 (Multivariable

 Tutoring

-answers for errors, get help doing homework, and ask questions about class
+check homework answers for errors, get help doing homework, and ask questions

-detailed explanations to help students with questions, it is not the tutors’
+to give some detailed explanations to help students with questions, it is

 Required Materials